MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

     > [!Note]
     > If you are disconnected, you can download the file and manually copy it to the disconnected machine where you plan to edit it.
 You can copy the file to your Linux machine using tools such as [PuTTY or WinSCP](https://www.suse.com/documentation/opensuse103/opensuse103_startup/data/sec_filetrans_winssh.html).

-2. To open the  in an editor, you can use nano:
+2. To open API model in an editor, you can use nano:

     ```bash
     nano ./kubernetes-azurestack.json